taspeotis/DeltaCompressionDotNet/README.md

 `CreateDelta` returns `void`; if the function is not successful in creating a delta a `Win32Exception` is thrown.
 The `NativeErrorCode` of the exception should contain the value of `GetLastError()`, which may describe the failure.

+*MSDelta* has a default limit of 32 MiB for source and destination files.
+The `MsDeltaCompression` implementation uses the `DELTA_FLAG_IGNORE_FILE_SIZE_LIMIT` flag to permit inputs of any size, but note that performance and memory usage suffers as inputs get larger.
+See [Run-Time Requirements](https://msdn.microsoft.com/en-us/library/bb417345.aspx#runtime_reqs) estimated memory usage.

 ### Applying Deltas

     var compression = new MsDeltaCompression(); /* or PatchApiCompression(); */